ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-scaling.markdown

 The **Premium** storage type also lets you choose the number of IOPS (Input/Output Operations Per Second) that the instance can handle.

 !["Premium IOPS"](images/scaling-005-premium.png "Premium IOPS")

+{INFO: }
+It is fairly obvious why the size of the storage matters, but it is important to also understand the impact of the storage type and allocated IOPS on the overall performance.

+RavenDB, as a database, is sensitive to I/O latencies resulting from slow storage.
+If your instances are running into high I/O latencies, RavenDB will alert you to the issue so you can upgrade the type of storage you are using and the number of IOPS reserved for your instances.
+{INFO/}

 {NOTE: }
 Scaling a [Development](../cloud/cloud-instances#a-development-cloud-server) product **brings it down**